twilight-project/testnets/safety_guidelines.md

 If both the wallet and all backups are lost for any reason, the bitcoins associated with this wallet will become permanently inaccessible.

-##Summary
-Securing your network node involves a multi-layered approach addressing various risks.
-By following these best practices, you can protect your node from unauthorized access, loss, and theft, ensuring the security and integrity of your funds.

-# Note
-At present, the network is under active development and constantly evolving.
-It is not recommended to put any large amounts of BTC into the network.